pulumi/pulumi/docs/language2.md

     }

 Each schema property is assumed to be mutable and required by default.
 To disable mutation of a property (shallowly), mark it as `readonly`.
 To indicate that a property is optional, mark it as `optional`.
-An optional property may also be given a default value, for example as follows.
-It is illegal to give a required property a default value.
+An property may also be given a default value, in which case it is implicitly optional, for example as follows.

-        optional age: number = 42
+        age: number = 42

 TODO(joe): protobufs took the opposite approach (and even ditched required altogether eventually).
 I do wonder if we
     should flip the polarity on this one.

+TODO(joe): non-nullability?  (or, conversely, nullability?)
+How does this relate to optional?

+TODO(joe): `secret` keyword for Amazon NoEcho-like cases.

 Schema types may subtype other schema types.
 Because there is no implementation code associated with schema types, this behaves like structural subtyping.
 For example, imagine we want an `Employee` which is a special kind of `Person`: